ricardobcl/Dotted-Version-Vectors/README.md

 With DVVSetAck:
 ![DVVSetAck put][DVVSetAck Put]

-Under DVVSet (or VV), if there is a conflict, we must read all siblings, because DVVSet (and VV) only return as context a contiguous causal history.
-We observe this case in the example: with DVVSet, when client C2 wants to write *v3* it can't do it immediately, because the acknowledge from writing *v2* tells him that there are siblings, thus writing *v3* with that context would overwrite them (in this case *v1*).
-Thus, C2 must read that key to obtain all the siblings and their respective context, before writing *v3*.

-**It forces the client to resolve conflicts before being able to write again!**
+With DVVSets (or VV), when client C2 wants to write *v3* it can't do it immediately, because the acknowledgment from writing *v2* tells that there are siblings, thus writing *v3* with that context would overwrite them (in this case *v1*).
+Thus, C2 must read that key to obtain all the siblings and their respective context, resolve them and maybe write *v3* (the client may want to write another value, after resolving the conflicts, which were unknown when the intention was to write *v3*). **It forces the client to resolve conflicts before being able to write again!**

-With our modification to DVVSet, we can write multiple times without doing explicit reads, as we can see from the second put by client C2, where we overwrite *v2* without reading or losing the sibling *v1*.
+With our modification to DVVSets, we can write multiple times without doing reading or resolving conflicts, as we can see from the second put by client C2, where we overwrite *v2* without reading or losing the sibling *v1*.

 #### Usage

 We have a new function `event` that is used exactly as `update`, but returns a DVVSet containing only the context and the new dot for the value.
-Now we can call `join` to extract the causal information and return that as acknowledge context to the client.
+Now we can call `join` to extract the causal information and return that as acknowledgment to the client.
 Finally, we call `sync` to synchronize with the local DVVSet.

 The function `update` still exists and can be used as before.
 All it does is encapsulate `event` and `sync` in one function.